angryzor/typesafe-urls/README.md

 * `own`: Selects all own properties of an object
 * `all`: Selects all properties of an object
 * `queryString`: Returns a copy of the object where an extra key is added: `queryString`.
-  This key contains an object with all the parameters passed as an argument to `queryString` in query string format.
-If the renderer finds a `queryString` object on the result of the selector function, it will automatically append a query string for the values in that object.
+  This key contains  all the parameters passed as an argument to `queryString` in query string format.
+If the renderer finds a `queryString` key on the result of the selector function, it will automatically append it to the link.

 `all` is used by default if no selector is specified.